Former MP Rob Anders faces tax evasion charges

 Rob Anders' recent trouble with the law reminds us of the former Reform party and Conservative MP's past thoughts about the laws of nature.

-Twenty-one years ago, Anders made up half of the party's much-remarked-upon Parliamentary chastity caucus, of which Jason Kenney was the other half, or the only admitted additional member anyway.
+Twenty-one years ago, Anders made up half of the party's much-remarked-upon parliamentary chastity caucus, of which Jason Kenney was the other half, or the only admitted additional member anyway.

 In January 1999, the two parliamentary bachelors boasted in the Ottawa Citizen about their eccentrically chaste lifestyles -- although Anders did admit in the story that "I've gone as far as kissing and kind of 'massaging,' if you will, but that's as far as I've gone."